iesl/Multi_facet_recommendation/README.md

 - Our dictionary file `./data/processed/gorc_fix_uncased_min_5/feature/dictionary_index`
 - (the above two items could be downloaded from [here](https://drive.google.com/file/d/1q1vVMwT7EiwpGBQlNI3SYX462geXjA0Z/view?usp=sharing))

-For a old conference, if you want to evaluate the performance, prepare the following two additional files
+For an old conference, if you want to evaluate the performance, prepare the following two additional files
-- All bidding record (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/bids/bids.json)
+- All bidding records (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/bids/bids.json`)
-- All paper-reviewer assignment record (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/assignments/assignments.json)
+- All paper-reviewer assignment records (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/assignments/assignments.json`)

 Optionally, you can also input the expertise keywords of authors to make visualization/debugging easier
-- Expertise keywords (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/profiles_expertise/profiles_expertise.json)
+- Expertise keywords (see an example in `data_sample_example/raw/openreview/ICLR2020/source_data/profiles_expertise/profiles_expertise.json`)

 ## Check the configuration
 In `./bin/testing.sh`
 - Modify `SPECTER_FOLDER` to point to your SPECTER repo
 - Modify `PY_PATH` to use the python you just prepared
-- If you want to put above data into a different folder, change the paths in the INPUT section (but we assume that the folder `TEXT_DATA_DIR` exist)
+- If you want to put above data into a different folder, change the paths in the INPUT section
 - If you have bidding files and assignment files, you can set `OLD_CONFERENCE="Y"` to get the quantitative evaluation
 - If you like, change the output path `OUTPUT_CSV`

 ## Run the code
-cd to this repo (Multi_facet_recommendation)

 Run `./bin/testing.sh` on a machine with a GPU with at least 11GB memory